KeisukeTerada/ls-description/README.md

 # ls-description
-add a remark comment for each file, directory
+- add a remark comment for each file, directory
+# How to use
+- python lsd.py --help